icanjs/multi-select/README.md

 ## API

 - list: a list of items to use if no <option> tags are rendered inside the component.
 - selectAll: show "Select All" option.
-If value "all" is passed then all options will be preselected.
+If value "default" is passed then all options will be preselected.
 - selectAllText: string to be shown for "Select All" option.
 - allSelectedText: string to be shown when all items are selected.
 - valueProp: property name to look up for value.